carrier-io/carrier-io.github.io/_posts/2024-02-12-ci-config-guide.md

 1. Open a web browser and enter the URL of your Carrier installation.
 2. Log in to the Carrier web interface using your credentials.

-> Note: Make sure you have logged in using the appropriate user account that has access to the project where you want to configure the CI.
+> Note: Make sure you have logged in using the appropriate user account with access to the project where you want to configure the CI.
 {: .prompt-info }

 #### Step 2: Select the Project

-1. From the project dropdown menu, select the desired project for which you want to configure the CI.
+1. From the project dropdown menu, select the project you want to configure the CI for.
 2. Click "Go!" to navigate to the project's configuration page.
 ![Select Project](/assets/posts_img/select_prj.png)

 #### Step 3: Navigate to the "Performance" Tab

-1. In the project configuration page, click on the "Performance" tab located in the left menu.
+1. On the project configuration page, click on the "Performance" tab located in the left menu.
 ![Performance Dropdown](/assets/posts_img/performance_dropdown.png)
-2. Select test type tab (`Backend` or `UI`, depends on which test you configured before).
+2. Select the test type tab (`Backend` or `UI`, depending on which test you configured before).
 ![Navigate to Performance](/assets/posts_img/backend_and_ui_tab.png)

 #### Step 4: Click on the more options button

-1. In your configurated test, click on the more options button (3 dots menu) tab located in the right of the test section.
+1. In your configurated test, click on the More options button (3 dots menu) tab located on the right of the test section.
 ![3 Dots Menu](/assets/posts_img/3_dots_menu.png)

 #### Step 5: Click on the Docker command button